WASViking Docs

 Supply Chain Intel (Continuous Watch)

-Daily cross-reference of every submitted SBOM against OSV and CISA KEV, with smart re-notify on KEV bumps, severity escalations, and fix availability.
+Daily cross-reference of every submitted SBOM against OSV and CISA KEV, prioritized by EPSS exploitability, with formal risk acceptance, OpenVEX attestation, and a branded Exploitability Report.

 WASViking® Supply Chain Intel runs Continuous Watch over every SBOM your organization has submitted.
 SBOMs land in the inventory once and are re-evaluated every day against the latest advisories.
 No re-scan or re-submission needed.